 English as a Second Language (ESL)

-ECC’s English as a Second Language (ESL) program focuses on reading, writing, listening, and speaking.
-Courses are offered day and evening at several locations and online.
+ECC’s English as a Second Language (ESL) Program focuses on reading, writing, listening, and speaking.
+ECC offers day and evening courses at several locations and online.
 All ESL classes are offered at no cost to eligible non-native English speakers.

 Part-Time ESL Programs